 For further reading on closed-back headphones and their open-back counterparts, check out my article The Complete Guide To Open-Back & Closed-Back Headphones.

 It's also worth mentioning that sound is naturally “EQed” by your body as it reaches your eardrums.

 With headphones, the physical makeup of your head and particularly the open space of your sinuses will provide some acoustic gain for mid-range frequencies.

 The concha, which is the smaller cup in the outer ear around the entrance of the ear canal, focuses sound into the ear canal.
-It is designed to be particularly effective between 2 kHz and 5 kHz which is where speech intelligibility takes place.
+It is designed to be particularly effective between 2 kHz and 5 kHz, which is where speech intelligibility occurs.

 These are but a few biological ways in which the sound we hear will differ from what the headphones actually produce.
 These factors may add to the confusion about headphone frequency response but are worth knowing nonetheless.

 So far in this article, we've made basic interpretations of multiple headphone frequency responses by looking at the compensated and average graph lines of the Apple EarPods; Sennheiser HD 280 Pro; Audeze LCD-4 and STAX SR-007 headphones.

 How are these frequency response graphs measured?